chuanenlin/cse455-hw0/README.md

 ## 8. A small amount of extra credit ##

 Implement `void scale_image(image im, int c, float v);` to scale a channel by a certain amount.
 This will give us better saturation results.
-Note, you will have to add the necessary lines to the header and python library, it should be very similar to what's already there for `shift_image`.
+Note, you will have to add the necessary lines to the header file(s), it should be very similar to what's already there for `shift_image`.
 Now if we scale saturation by `2` instead of just shifting it all up we get much better results:

     image im = load_image("data/dog.jpg");
     rgb_to_hsv(im);